top of page

 Jesse L Kirkpatrick

-Jesse Kirkpatrick is a Research Associate Professor and the Acting Director of the Institute for Philosophy and Public Policy at George Mason University.
+Jesse Kirkpatrick (Minerva and CASE) is a Research Associate Professor and the Acting Director of the Institute for Philosophy and Public Policy at George Mason University.
 He is also an International Security Fellow at New America and serves as a consultant for numerous organizations.
 His research is interdisciplinary, cutting across such fields as Philosophy, Political Science, Public Policy, and the Life and Computer Sciences.
 At its core, it aims to explore two central, interrelated themes: (1) how a suite of technologies, singularly and in convergence, impact peace and security, and (2) what the ethical, social, and policy implications of these impacts may be.

 Key Skills: Peace and security, with an emphasis on technology.